lungerbo/dse511_project/README.md

 ## Approach
 1. Use **R** to scrape NFL statistics and betting data from web sources.
 2. Process and analyze the data using **Python**.
-3. Build predictive models in Python and visualize the results.
+3. Build predictive models in R and visualize the results.
 4. Document findings and predictions.

 ## Tools
-- **R**: For web scraping and data preparation.
+- **R**: For web scraping, data preparation and modeling
-- **Python**: For analysis, modeling, and visualization.
+- **Python**: For analysis and visualization